 A teaser is a small bit of copy that intrigues your reader.
 When companies advertised through direct mail, copywriters would create teaser text to urge receivers to open the envelope.
 Now, copywriters use teasers to increase the number of email opens they get, share about upcoming projects, and build excitement.

 Testimonials are short, positive messages of endorsement that come from customers.
 Many niches rely on testimonials in order to sell a product or service.
 However, customers in some niches like internet marketing don’t trust testimonials.
 This means testimonials aren’t effective in every niche.

 I hope you enjoyed this basic introduction to copywriting.
 I think this subject is fascinating, and I hope that you will join me for the future posts and learn the art of copywriting.

 Please sign up for my FREE weekly newsletter of tips and free stuff for bloggers.
-There is a sign up form below this post.

 And follow me on Pinterest! (see what I did there??)